lensesio/kafka-celonis-ems-connector/README.md

 # Celonis EMS Kafka connector

 ## Introduction
-A Kafka Connect source connector allowing data stored in Apache Kafka to be uploaded to Celonis Execution Management System (EMS) for process mining and execution automation.
+A Kafka Connect sink connector allowing data stored in Apache Kafka to be uploaded to Celonis Execution Management System (EMS) for process mining and execution automation.

 ## Requirements